Was helpfull and great.

 4. Underbar Sinks

-An unbar sink is vital to every bar.
+An underbar sink may not be an at-home bar essential but it is vital to every bar.
 It's the easiest way to wash and reuse glasses during busy times.
 Once again, available space determines the size and type of sink you install.

-Make sure your underbar sinks are big enough for your bartender to wash his hands as well as enabling them to wash smaller items such as bar glasses, cocktail glasses, and beer mugs.
+Make sure your underbar sinks are big enough for your bartender to wash his hands as well as enable them to wash smaller items such as bar glasses, cocktail glasses, and beer mugs.
+Stainless steel sinks are popular for both their look and durability.

 No bar functions without ice.
+A lot of ice.
 You need a dependable ice machine.
-In fact, if you have a very long bar, you may need two.
-Ice machines should be near the mixed drink area.
+In fact, if you have a very long bar, you may need two ice machines.

 A dependable ice machine keeps the ice flowing and the customers happy.